Maryland ties for top in Big Ten with 99-44 win at Minnesota

 The Terrapins, who are the fifth-highest scoring team in the country, had a 54-16 advantage in points in the paint, drawing three-point plays at will.

-Maryland’s defense might be even more dangerous.
-The Terrapins posted 24 steals and forced 35 turnovers.
+Maryland’s defense might be even more dangerous now.
+The Terrapins have posted 34 steals and forced 59 turnovers over their last two games, including an 88-45 win over Purdue earlier in the week.
 Gophers freshman point guard Jasmine Powell, who had four 20-plus-point games in February, finished with six points on 2-for-10 shooting and had 10 turnovers.
 After making their first three shots, the Gophers went 12 for 51 from the floor over the rest of the game.
+They scored just six points in the second quarter and five points in the fourth quarter.

 BIG PICTURE